gerwindekruijf/NaturalComputing/Project/README.md

 ```cmd
   implementation.py
 ```
-And change the parameters at line 97 of implementation.py
+And (for both options) change the parameters at line 97 of implementation.py